-The Exchange proposes to amend the MIAX Top of Market ("ToM") fee that is applicable to External Distributors.
-Specifically, the Exchange proposes to reduce the fee charged to External Distributors of ToM from \$5,000 to \$1,500 per month.
+The Exchange proposes to amend its Fee Schedule to increase the monthly fee for Internal Distributors and External Distributors of MIAX Top of Market ("ToM") and Administrative Information Subscriber ("AIS").
+Specifically, the Exchange proposes to: (i) increase the fee charged to Internal Distributors of ToM and AIS from \$1,000 to \$1,250 per month; and (ii) increase the fee charged to External Distributors of ToM and AIS from \$1,500 to \$1,750 per month.

-The Exchange charges monthly fees to Distributors of the ToM market data product that receive a feed of ToM data either directly from MIAX or indirectly through another entity and then distributes it either internally (within that entity) or externally (outside that entity).
+The Exchange charges monthly fees to Distributors of the ToM and AIS market data products that receive a feed of data either directly from MIAX or indirectly through another entity and then distributes it either internally (within that entity) or externally (outside that entity).
 The monthly Distributor Fee charged depends on whether the Distributor is an "Internal Distributor" or an "External Distributor."
 The Exchange notes that all Distributors are required to execute a MIAX Distributor Agreement.

-ToM provides Distributors with a direct data feed that includes the Exchange's best bid and offer, with aggregate size, and last sale information, based on displayable order and quoting interest on the Exchange.
+ToM provides Distributors with a direct data feed that includes the Exchange's best bid and offer, with aggregate size, and last sale information based on displayable order and quoting interest on the Exchange, and the Post-Halt Notification.
 The ToM data feed includes data that is identical to the data sent to the processor for the Options Price Regulatory Authority ("OPRA").
-The ToM and OPRA data leave the MIAX system at the same time, as required under Section 5.2(c)(iii)(B) of the Limited Liability Company Agreement of the Options Price Reporting Authority LLC (the "OPRA Plan"), which prohibits the dissemination of proprietary information on any more timely basis than the same information is furnished to the OPRA System for inclusion in OPRA's consolidated dissemination of options information.5 In addition to MIAX's best bid and offer, with aggregate size and last sale information, Distributors that subscribe to ToM will also receive: opening imbalance condition information; opening routing information; Expanded Quote Range6 information, as provided in MIAX Rule 503(f)(5); Post-Halt Notification,7 as provided in MIAX Rule 504(d), and Liquidity Refresh,8 condition information, as provided in MIAX Rule 515(c)(2).
-This additional information (the "administrative information") is included in the ToM feed as secondary information.
-The administrative information is also currently available to non-Market Makers through Administrative Information Subscriber ("AIS") data feed and MIAX Market Makers via connectivity with the MIAX Express Interface ("MEI"), 9 for which they are assessed connectivity fees.
+The ToM and OPRA data leave the MIAX system at the same time, as required under Section 5.2(c)(iii)(B) of the Limited Liability Company Agreement of the Options Price Reporting Authority LLC (the "OPRA Plan"), which prohibits the dissemination of proprietary information on any more timely basis than the same information is furnished to the OPRA System for inclusion in OPRA's consolidated dissemination of options information.
+The AIS data feed includes secondary administrative information and liquidity seeking event related information.
+The Exchange notes that the monthly fee for Internal Distributors and External Distributors of AIS is waived if they also subscribe to the ToM market data product.